In print, the optimal point size for body text is 10–12 point. On the web, the optimal size is 15–25 pixels.

 Organizations that need to control the length of documents (e.g., courts, colleges) usually do so with limits on point size and page length.
 In the typewriter age, this worked because typewriter output was standardized.
 In the digital age, it makes less sense, since artful formatting and layout can make documents appear longer or shorter as necessary.
 Anyone who needs to set standards for document length would be better off putting these rules in terms of word count.
 Unlike typewriters, all word processors have a word-count function.
 Compared to page limits, word counts are harder to evade.
 To be fair, they’re also harder to verify.

 In 2012, a dispute about point size reached the Michigan Supreme Court.
-One side argued that a law calling for “14-point type” on a ballot measure meant that the uppercase letters of the font had to be at least 14 points tall.
-The court was tempted by this erroneous definition, but ultimately went the right way.
+One side argued—contrary to 400 years of typographic custom—that a law calling for “14-point type” on a ballot meant that the uppercase letters of the font had to be at least 14 points tall.
+Fortunately the court did not adopt this interpretation, which would’ve redefined the meaning of point size throughout the state.